CONNECT WITH me ON INSTAGRAM

 The most convenient way to reach Bogotá is by booking a flight through a reliable platform and flying directly into El Dorado airport in Bogotá.
 You should book all your flights to Bogotá about three months in advance for the best prices.

 I use both the booking sites WayAway and OMIO.
 Depending on where you’re coming to Bogotá from, both WayAway and OMIO will have different pricing.
-And I suggest checking both when making travel plans.
+And I suggest you check both when making your travel plans.

 While buses are available from other Colombian cities and neighboring countries, keep in mind that Bogotá is situated at a high altitude in the Andean mountain range.
 And all bus journeys to Bogotá are typically long and uncomfortable.
 Unless you’re an experienced backpacker, it’s better to avoid traveling to Bogotá by bus!